a-gambhir/DiscordBot/README.md

-# Scarlet Smash Bot(IN DEVELOPMENT)
+# Discord Bot(IN DEVELOPMENT)
-A Discord Bot made in discord.js to supplement the Scarlet Smash club's discord server at Rutgers University.
-The bot is used to aid in moderation of the server and guides new users through a welcome process.
+A Discord Bot made in discord.js originally supplement the Scarlet Smash club's discord server at Rutgers University.
+The bot was used to aid in moderation of the server and guided new users through a welcome process.
 Utilizes a command handler that dynamically executes commands and makes it easy to create many different commands.
+Now it is being updated for personal use.

 # Current Features<br />
 -Commands for moderation of a server<br />
--Audit log for deleted messages<br />
+-Audit log for deleted and edited messages-bot requires VIEW_AUDIT_LOGS permission(audit log only works if channel name is "logs")<br />
 -Get roles by reacting to a certain message<br />
+-Play YouTube audio in a voice chat using a search feature or direct URL, can queue multiple songs, skip songs in the queue, or stop.<br />

 Command List<br />
     -Avatar: Gets avatar url of a user<br />